lukas-krecan/json-literal/README.md

 # json-literal
-A library for writing JSON in literal-like style based on Benji Weber's [Lambda Type References](https://github.com/benjiman/lambda-type-references)
+A library for writing JSON in literal-like style based on Benji Weber's [Lambda Type References](https://github.com/benjiman/lambda-type-references).
-You need to compile with javac `-parameters` for parameter reflection to work and Java 8u60 or newer.
+You need to compile with Java 8u60 or newer and javac `-parameters` for parameter reflection to work.

 # Usage

-Import Maven project depending oun your implementation (Jackson 2 in this example)
+Import Maven project depending on your implementation (Jackson 2 in this example, but modules for Gson and Jackson 1 are provided too)

     <dependency>
         <groupId>net.javacrumbs</groupId>